thecodingmachine/nodejs-installer/README.md

   *Default value: 0.8.0*
 - **targetDir**: The target directory NodeJS will be installed in.
 Relative to project root.
   *Default value: vendor/nodejs/nodejs*
+- **forceLocal** (boolean): If set to true, NodeJS will always be downloaded and installed locally, even if NodeJS is already available on your computer.
+  *Default value: false*

 **Note**: in the current implementation, options are only read from the "root" package.